 Former Louisiana Governor Edwin Edwards placing himself in hospice care

-BATON ROUGE - Former Governor Edwin Edwards is entering hospice care at age 93.
+BATON ROUGE - Former Louisiana Governor Edwin Edwards is entering hospice care at age 93.

 A spokesperson for Edwards confirmed the retired politician and former Navy pilot decided to place himself in hospice care at his Gonzales home.
 Edwards served four terms as governor and previously held office as a Congressman and state Senator.